schedjoules/calendar-store-api/details/in_app_purchases.md

 For Android apps we'll provice you with csv will that you need to upload.

 ###Other
-Allthough we are less experienced on other web or mobile OSs we'll help you get started.
+Although we are less experienced on other web or mobile OSs we'll help you get started.

 You can review your in-app purchases via: